arosecast/arc-old/_posts/2015-12-15-colorless-tsukuru-haruki-murakami.md

 <div class="highlight">
   <p>Buy <span class="the">this</span> Piece <span class="the">on</span>
-    <a href="https://society6.com/product/LINK" title="Buy Watercolor illustration of Haruki Murakami's novel Colorless Tsukuru Tazaki and His Years of Pilgrimage on the A Rose Cast Society6 store">Society6</a>
+    <a href="https://society6.com/product/haruki-murakamis-colorless-tsukuru-tazaki-and-his-years-of-pilgrimage-book-cover_print#1=45" title="Buy Watercolor illustration of Haruki Murakami's novel Colorless Tsukuru Tazaki and His Years of Pilgrimage on the A Rose Cast Society6 store">Society6</a>
     <span class="the">or</span>
-    <a href="LINK TO MURAKAMI SECTION" title="Buy Watercolor illustration of Haruki Murakami's novel Colorless Tsukuru Tazaki and His Years of Pilgrimage on the A Rose Cast Etsy store">Etsy</a>
+    <a href="https://www.etsy.com/shop/ARoseCast?section_id=18192366" title="Buy Watercolor illustration of Haruki Murakami's novel Colorless Tsukuru Tazaki and His Years of Pilgrimage on the A Rose Cast Etsy store">Etsy</a>
   </p>
 </div>